slowernews/wisdom-tldr/README.md

 When nothing else works, [surrender](#on-surrendering).
 Only use anger and go [all in](#on-desperate-opponents) if you can see the end already.

-===
-###On desperate opponents

-Desperate opponents will risk anything in a fight.
+3) Desperate opponents will risk anything in a fight.
 This gives them a huge advantage, they have nothing to lose.

 > *'Beware the fury of a patient man.' -- John Dryden*